 Registering for seminars is simple and convenient.
-Pages 26 and 27 give complete registration information and procedures.
 Once you register for a seminar, you automatically become a UDOLLI participating member for the current academic year.
 The term of membership conforms to the academic calendar, beginning in September and ending in June.
 Friends of the Institute are individuals who donate \$80 or more each year to support UDOLLI's goals; Life Members are individuals making a one-time donation of \$2,000 or more; and Distinguished Service Life Members are individuals giving UDOLLI extraordinary service.
 Life and Distinguished Members may attend seminars at no cost.